News|Articles|February 9, 2026

 Post hoc data suggest Orca-T may boost survival and cut non-relapse mortality after allogeneic stem cell transplant in MDS and leukemias, pending phase 3 validation.

-A novel cellular therapy, Orca-T, demonstrated superior survival rates compared with the current standard of care for patients with myelodysplastic syndromes (MDS) and other hematologic malignancies undergoing stem cell transplant, according to a recent post-hoc analysis.
-The findings, presented at the 2026 Transplantation & Cellular Therapy Meetings (Tandem), suggest that Orca-T could represent a significant advance in allogeneic transplantation if validated in ongoing phase 3 trials.
-The promising findings could represent an important advance especially in patients with higher-risk MDS, according to a release from the manufacturer.
+A novel cellular therapy, Orca-T, demonstrated superior survival rates compared with the current standard of care for patients with myelodysplastic syndromes (MDS) and other hematologic malignancies undergoing stem cell transplant, according to a recent post hoc analysis.
+The findings, presented at the 2026 Transplantation & Cellular Therapy Meetings (Tandem) in February, suggest that Orca-T could represent a significant advance in allogeneic transplantation if validated in ongoing phase 3 trials.
+The promising findings could represent an important advance, especially for patients with higher-risk MDS, according to a news release from the manufacturer.1

-The analysis of the data were presented in 2 parts during the conference.
-Pooled results were compared in patients treated with Orca-T in clinical trials to a historical control cohort from the Center for International Blood and Marrow Transplant Research registry.
-The control patients had received a conventional allogeneic transplant with post-transplant cyclophosphamide, or PTCy, which is a widely used standard for graft versus host disease prophylaxis.
+The analysis of the data was presented in 2 parts during the conference.
+Pooled results from patients treated with Orca-T in clinical trials were compared with a historical control cohort from the Center for International Blood and Marrow Transplant Research registry.
+The control patients had received a conventional allogeneic transplant with posttransplant cyclophosphamide, or PTCy, which is a widely used standard for GVHD prophylaxis.

-In a focused analysis of patients aged 18 to 65 with MDS receiving a myeloablative, HLA-matched transplant, the differences were pronounced.
+In a focused analysis of patients aged 18 to 65 years with MDS receiving a myeloablative, HLA-matched transplant, the differences were pronounced.
 As presented at TANDEM, the Orca-T cohort of 25 patients showed a 1-year overall survival of 100%.
-This compared with 80% in the 95 patient PTCy cohort.
-The 2 and 3-year overall survival rates were also 100% for Orca-T versus 70% and 62%, respectively, for PTCy.
-At 1 year, relapse-free survival was 95% with Orca-T versus 64% with PTCy, and the non-relapse mortality rate was 0% versus 9.9%.
+This compares with 80% in the 95-patient PTCy cohort.
+The 2- and 3-year overall survival rates were also 100% for Orca-T vs 70% and 62%, respectively, for PTCy.
+At 1 year, relapse-free survival was 95% with Orca-T vs 64% with PTCy, and the nonrelapse mortality rate was 0% vs 9.9%.

 “[This highlights] how the flexibility of Orca-T can help play with different conditioning regimens, and you can tailor it depending on the specific patient you’re taking to transplant,” Alejandro Villar-Prados, MD, PhD, said in a presentation of the data.

-Villar-Prados is a translational investigator in the Department of Medicine at the Stanford School of Medicine at Stanford University in California.
+Villar-Prados is a translational investigator in the Department of Medicine at the Stanford University School of Medicine in California.

-When reviewing a broader analysis across multiple blood cancers, including MDS, acute myeloid leukemia (AML), and acute lymphoblastic leukemia (ALL), investigators reported a consistent, though slightly attenuated, advantage for Orca-T.
+When reviewing a broader analysis across multiple blood cancers, including MDS, AML, and ALL, investigators reported a consistent, though slightly attenuated, advantage for Orca-T.

-In this larger group, the 1-year overall survival was 94% for patients in the Orca-T group (n = 164) vs 82% in the PTCy (n = 380) group.
+In this larger group, the 1-year overall survival was 94% for patients in the Orca-T group (n = 164) vs 82% in the PTCy group (n = 380).
 Further, 1-year overall survival was 94% vs 82%, respectively.
 At 3 years, it was 82% vs 65%, respectively.
-Non-relapse mortality rates at 1 year remained lower with Orca-T at 2.7% compared with 7.7% with PTCy.
-The researchers noted these favorable trends were maintained even in a subgroup of patients over 50 years of age.
+Nonrelapse mortality rates at 1 year remained lower with Orca-T at 2.7% vs 7.7% with PTCy.
+The researchers noted these favorable trends were maintained even in a subgroup of patients older than 50 years.

 Next Steps

-The randomized phase 3 Precision T clinical trial (NCT05316701), directly compares Orca-T to SOC regimens, including those based on PTCy.
+The randomized phase 3 Precision T clinical trial (NCT05316701) is directly comparing Orca-T vs standard-of-care (SOC) regimens, including those based on PTCy.
 This gold standard study design will provide the evidence needed to determine the therapy's true efficacy and safety profile.

 REFERENCES